tylerneylon/rss/readme.md

         rss.py check [json_filename]

+    To be clear, it is expected that you will be editing the json files created by rss.py to make sure all values are correct for your posts and site.
     You can set a default author name in the root json file by providing a value for the field name "defaultAuthor".
 If you set this, then new posts will automatically have that author assigned to them.